The multicolor powder material for the 3D printing allows you to print multi-color models, even with photo quality.

 Save the image in theUV editor, with F3 and we also save the scene.

 We can have a lot of fun creating the make up of our model, the only limit is our imagination!

-We can also use photos to project them as stencils to get a more realistic result, but this process is quite complex, we will address it in another tutorial.
+We can also use photos to project them as stencil to get a more realistic result, but this process is rather complex, we will face it in another tutorial.

 Once finished painting, the same painted texture will be used as a texture in our material.

 It is better to keep two separate files, one for the painting and one to assign the material.
 It is very important not to change the UV differently in the two scenes.

 For texture painting it may be practical to merge the file from the original scene with the command append from the file menu: select the file with the original object, select object and choose the model.

 Once the map is complete, we can assign it to the model as above, via material.
 We check that it is displayed correctly.

 Export the file correctly for printing with multicolor powder

 The 3D format that manages materials and colors is the format OBJ, which creates a small file .mtl containing information on the materials used.